Superman's supporting cast is detailed here.

 - Unlike Kryptonians, whose super-powers are driven from them by the radioactive remnants of their home world, a Daxamite's major weakness is his vulnerability to lead, which does not exist on their planet.
 Another difference is that, while Green Kryptonite can eventually kill Kryptonians after prolonged exposure, once it is removed the pain eases and the Kryptonian's strength and powers eventually return to him/her.
 For Mon-El, any exposure to lead causes pain and weakness permanently, even after he is taken to safety.

-- My Species Doth Protest Too Much: Daxamites tend to be xenophobic jerks.
+- My Species Doth Protest Too Much: Daxamites tend to be xenophobic jerks, but Lar certainly isn't.

 - The Power of the Sun: As a Daxamite, his cells function like a super battery, hyper metabolizing specific wavelengths of radiation as fuel to enable living functions and/or superhuman abilities.
 Different wavelengths of radiation have different effects on Lar Gand's physiology and well being, but his cells cannot absorb or utilize all types of radiation.